jusnerchaya/Information_Security/h1-Should-Tero-wear-a-helmet?.md

 # (4) Did We Do a Good Enough Job?

-We can do good enounh job by Performing regular audits and pentests.
+We can do good enough job by Performing regular audits and pentests.
 Continuously update threat models.Monitor security metrics.
 Conduct post-incident reviews for continuous improvement.